 In November, Feroza Aziz, a 17-year-old Muslim American from New Jersey, uploaded a supposed make-up tutorial that quickly segued into a Public Service Announcement about the imprisonment of millions of Uyghurs in China.
 The video was swiftly removed.
 Why?
 Many believe TikTok's parent company ByteDance is engaging in censorship on behalf of the Chinese government.
 Indeed, there have been leaked documents instructing TikTok moderators to censor videos that mention topics offensive to the Communist Party of China, such as Tiananmen Square and Tibetan Independence.
 Such is the worry that on January 1 of this year, heeding advice from the Pentagon, the US Army banned the app on all government owned devices, for fear of cyber security threats.

 The hunger for virality also means people take unprecedented risks with their safety.
 Risks not unlimited to actual death.
 A boy who was filming on train tracks and didn’t hear a train coming, another who accidentally shot his friend in the face, and another who choked on his mother’s necklace, ironically, by feigning choking.
-All of these are approximately 33 others are chronicled on a bizarrely macabre site tiktokdeath.com.
+All of these and approximately 33 others are chronicled on the bizarrely macabre site tiktokdeath.com.